xrdocs/automation/_tutorials/using-cisco-wae-srv6-te-visualization-and-simulation.md

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img005.png)

 Note: The *interfaces* table has been augmented with additional fields including SR FlexAlgo.
-WAE Design has capabilities to perform path simulation and rendering based on FlexAlgo definitions such as metric type and FlexAlgo affinities.
+WAE Design has capabilities to perform path simulation and rendering based on FlexAlgo definitions such as *metric type* and *FlexAlgo affinities*.

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img006.png)

 The *LSPs* table list SR and SRv6 policies on the network.
-One may select a specific SRv6 policy to render the IGP path and filter to Segment Lists, Segment List Hops, which will display the SRv6 SID Hops.
+One may select a specific SRv6 policy to render the IGP path and filter to *Segment Lists*, *Segment List Hops*, which will display the *SRv6 SID Hops*.

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img007.png)

 SR LSP Optimizers are supported on SRv6 policies, in the same manner as SR policies.
+If the network contains a topology-independent loop-free alternate (TI-LFA) configuration, WAE also supports the simulation of SRv6 policies before and after convergence, in line with its support for SR policies.

 The following demonstrates the use of SR LSP Optimizers to minimize the TE Path metric of a selected SRv6 policy.

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img008.png)